code4sac/openbudgetsac.org/README.md

 1. Install dependencies with `npm install`
 1. Serve the website by entering `npx @11ty/eleventy --serve --port=8011`

 Congratulations!
-Your local copy of Open Budget Oakland's website should now be running at http://localhost:8011.
-That means you're ready to do the codez if you want to contribute to the codebase of Open Budget Oakland.
+Your local copy of Open Budget Sacramento's website should now be running at http://localhost:8011.
+That means you're ready to do the codez if you want to contribute to the codebase of Open Budget Sacramento.
 You will probably want to open a new terminal window, though, to regain access to the command line.

 - Please note that after editing a SASS file you should run `npm run build-css` from the \_src/ folder in order to incorporate your changes into the CSS